foamliu/3D-Object-Detection/README.md

 # 3D Object Detection

-This repository is to take SUNRGB-D 3D Object Detection Challenge with SegNet.
+This repository is to do Indoor Semantic Segmentation with SegNet.

 ## Dependencies
 - [NumPy](http://docs.scipy.org/doc/numpy-1.10.1/user/install.html)